IndigoWizard/NDVI-Viewer/README.md

 # NDVI-Viewer

-Vew and compare NDVI values of an area of interest between two time periods.
+View and compare NDVI values of an area of interest between two time periods.